hep-mirrors/sherpa/Manual/source/manual/getting-started.rst

    $  cmake [...] -DSHERPA_ENABLE_RIVET=ON

-If your Rivet installation is not in a standard directory, you also have to point cmake to the path where Rivet is installed as follows:
+If your Rivet installation is not in a standard directory, you instead have to point cmake to the path where Rivet is installed:

 .. code-block:: shell-session

    $  cmake [...] -DRIVET_DIR=/my/rivet/install/dir

-Here, the paths have to point to the top level installation directories of the external packages, i.e. the ones containing the ``lib/``, ``share/``, ... subdirectories.
+The provided path has to point to the top level installation directory of the external package, i.e. the one containing the ``lib/``, ``share/``, ... subdirectories.

-Other external packages are activated using equivalent configuration options.
+Other external packages are activated using equivalent configuration options, i.e. either using `-DSHERPA_ENABLE_<PACKAGENAME>=ON` or using `-D<PackageName>_DIR=/my/package/install/dir` (or both, but enabling a package is already implied if its directory is given).
+Note that the package name in the `SHERPA_ENABLE_<PACKAGENAME>` is always capitalised, while the capitalisation can differ in `<PackageName>_DIR`.
-For a complete list of possible configuration options run ``cmake -LA``.
-Be aware that the capitalisation of the ``-D<name>_DIR`` option might differ depending on the tool.
+For a complete list of possible configuration options (and their correct capitalisation), run ``cmake -LA``.

 The Sherpa package has successfully been compiled, installed and tested on Arch, SuSE, RedHat / Scientific Linux and Debian / Ubuntu Linux/ Mac OS X